FabienChaynes/bomberman_ruby/README.md

 Each root element will represent a player.
 The sub-elements will contain the different actions possible in the game.
 Each action will then be mapped to one or several keys.

-For example, the following config file will convert to a player using the arrow keys to move, the "X" key to drop a bomb, the "Z" key for the action and the "space" key to start:
+For example, the following config file will convert to a player using the arrow keys to move, the "X" key to drop a bomb and the "Z" key for the action:
 ```yml
 0:
   up: